dart-lang/site-www/src/_guides/language/analysis-options.md

   strong-mode: true
 {% endprettify %}

-This flag defaults to false.
+Strong mode is disabled by default.
 Instead of specifying `true` you can use the following flags to look for specific types of implicit casting, on top of the standard strong mode checks.
 The presence of either flag, regardless of value, enables strong mode.